 What Is Project Lemonade?

-Project Lemonade is a Portland, Oregon non-profit 501(c)3 run entirely by volunteers.
-Our mission is to support and promote confidence in foster youth.
-Each August youth ages 5-20 shop for free back to school clothes at our store in Lloyd Center Mall.
+Project Lemonade is a Portland, Oregon non-profit 501(c)3 with a mission to inspire self-esteem in foster youth.
+We serve 2,000 foster youth annually with a free clothes shopping experience at your space in Lloyd Center mall.
 Each foster youth chooses his or her own new or nearly new outfits, accessories and shoes.

 Each youth receives a “shopping list” which entitles them to shop for staples from a selection of new and gently used jackets, denim, sweaters, t-shirts, shoes, accessories.
 Each youth receives new underwear and socks.
 Personal shoppers are available to help navigate the store.
 Inventory varies greatly due to the quantity and nature of donations.

 Project Lemonade relies on financial contributions, grants, in-kind donations and volunteer efforts by both individuals and companies.
-Its board of directors provides oversight to the organization and its nearly 300 volunteers.
+Its board of directors provides oversight to the organization and its nearly 750 annual volunteers.